lji543/drip/src/Ideas.md

 -what are the 3-5 things you want to see at 'first glance'?
 Could make some kind of quick access dashboard -pending owed items count / sum
   -current Month total
+-would you care to export the data for any reason?